venkatesh-1729/minimal-mistakes/_posts/2017-01-23-Actor-System.md

 ---
+title: "Actor System"
-categories: Actor-System
+Categories: Actor-System
 ---

 > Actor model in computer science is a mathematical model of concurrent computation that treats "actors" as the universal primitives of concurrent computation. -- Wikipedia

 # Actor Model
-You can find libraries and frameworks implementing this model in many language [here](https://en.wikipedia.org/wiki/Actor_model#Actor_libraries_and_frameworks).
+You can find libraries and frameworks implementing this model in many languages [here](https://en.wikipedia.org/wiki/Actor_model#Actor_libraries_and_frameworks).

 Some of the other concurrency models are :
 * CSP (communicating sequential processes).